alinen/open-body-fit/README.md

 ## Cite

-Normoyle A., Artacho B., Savakis A., Senghas A., Badler N. I., Occhino C., Rothstein S. J., and Dye M. W. G. Dye, 2022, _Open-Source Pipeline for Skeletal Modeling of Sign Language Utterances from 2D Video Sources [Talk]_, Theoretical Issues in Sign Language Research (TISLR)
+Normoyle A., Artacho B., Savakis A., Senghas A., Badler N. I., Occhino C., Rothstein S. J., and Dye M. W. G., 2022, _Open-Source Pipeline for Skeletal Modeling of Sign Language Utterances from 2D Video Sources [Talk]_, Theoretical Issues in Sign Language Research (TISLR)

 [You can see the talk here.](https://www.youtube.com/watch?v=q2bP6BvWoEo)